Information About GRE

-The official website of the GRE is the best source to get the GRE test info for the Verbal Reasoning question types and a few official samples.
-To get GRE test info from the website, visit the link: http://www.ets.org/gre/revised_general/about/content/verbal_reasoning
+The official website of the is the best source to get information for the Verbal Reasoning question types and a few official samples.
+To get all the required details regarding this section of the tests, visit the link: http://www.ets.org/gre/revised_general/about/content/verbal_reasoning

 - Multiple-choice questions; where candidates have to choose one answer from the given options.